arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## How to use codes
 ### Step 1: Generation of binary phantom
 For 2D, first generate binary images from Fundus images by using Binarization matlab files.
 This flie has 4 matlab files, here binary.m conatin code for binarazation and the remaining files are supporting to this main program.
 Note: this step can skip if we directly use step 2.
-### Step 2: Genearation of realistic phantom and forward optical, forward and inverse acoustic models
+### Step 2: Genearation of realistic phantom and forward optical, forward and inverse acoustic models or fluence corrupted image generation
 For 2D, fluence affected images can be generated simply by running Optical fluence.m file, to run this code we need some supporting codes from Binarization matlab files (imoverlay.m,isodat.m,segmentRetina.m),forward.m,inverse.m,NIRFAST toolbox.
 For 3D, fluence affected images can be generated simply by running opticalfluence3D.m file and remove unnecessary tissues from the original phantom, this can be done by using simple for loop and change all tissue values.
 Store all the images (2D and 3D) as 2D mat files to use for DL models.
 Note, 3D volume image must convert to 2D slice to avoid limited number of dataset.